GabrielleMfn/BrowserQuest/server/README.md

 - log
 - bison
 - websocket
-- websocket-server
+- ws
 - sanitizer
 - memcache (only if you want metrics)

-All of them can be installed via `npm install -d` (this will install a local copy of all the dependencies in the node_modules directory)
+All of them can be installed via `npm install `

 Configuration
 -------------

-The server settings (number of worlds, number of players per world, etc.) can be configured.
+The server settings (number of worlds, number of players per world, etc.) can be configured via `config_local.json` file.
-Copy `config_local.json-dist` to a new `config_local.json` file, then edit it.
-The server will override default settings with this file.

 Deployment